brian-rose/atm-623/syllabus.md

 - Orbital geometry, insolation, and the ice ages
 - Arctic sea ice and its coupling to the global climate system
 - Mechanisms of heat transport in the atmosphere and ocean
-- Links between tropical precipitation and global energy flows.
+- Surface energy balance and land-ocean warming contrast
-- Ocean heat uptake and storage
+- The carbon cycle

 The topics are subject to change and may be adapted to students’ interests.